launchdarkly/ld-find-code-refs/docs/EXAMPLES.md

 ```
 ## Scanning non-git repositories

 By default, `ld-find-code-refs` will attempt to infer repository metadata from a git configuration.
-If you are scanning codebase a version control system other than git, you may use the `--revision` and `--branch` options to manually provide information about your codebase.
+If you are scanning a codebase with a version control system other than git, you must use the `--revision` and `--branch` options to manually provide information about your codebase.

 ```bash
 ld-find-code-refs \